Dispatcher: httpdispatch (standalone)

 The standalone GAS is for development only; provided to simplify your development setup and configuration.
 For deployment and production systems, you must include a web server.

-specify SSL certificates using the --cert-file
+can set up SSL certificates by using the --cert-file

-and --cert-key
+and

-For details about creating self-signed certificates, refer to the Certificates in practice section in the Genero Business Development Language User Guide.
+To learn how to create self-signed certificates, refer to the Certificates in practice section in the Genero Business Development Language User Guide.

 httpdispatch